jlmessenger/affect/README.md

 ```

 Normally getting full unit-test coverage on this function would require many mocks, often provided by a tool like Sinon.
-With Affect unit tests are as simple as describing each intended call with arguments and the final method outcome.
+With Affect, unit tests are as simple as describing each intended call with arguments and the final method outcome.

 #### Unit Test Example